class Sqimitive.Ordered

 _ordered is a properly sorted array of _children, in order determined by _sorter().
 It’s kept in sync with _children automatically.

-The format of _ordered objects conveniently matches that accepted by nestEx():
+The format of _ordered objects conveniently matches the format of object accepted by nestEx():

-// Assuming both collections are Ordered and _owning, removes
+// Assuming both collections are Ordered and _owning, this removes

 // the first child from col1 and inserts it in col2, preserving